High Speed Two

 What is BBOWT doing to improve the future for wildlife and impacts on our nature reserves?

 BBOWT continues to push for improvements where we can.
 The Wildlife Trusts are represented on the Ecology Review Group for HS2, which will examine the impacts of the construction and operation of the line.
 The Ecology Review Group will also ensure that targets for replacing habitats and dealing with impacts on protected species are actually met.

 Phase One of HS2 will have direct impacts on two of our nature reserves: Calvert Jubilee and Finemere Wood.
 The route of the railway cuts along the eastern side of Calvert Jubilee and the western side of Finemere Wood.
 The extent of the impact to the meadows at Finemere Wood is not certain yet, as HS2 Ltd has also brought forward proposals to move a railway sidings onto land next to the nature reserve, which will increase the impact even further.

 We will keep our web pages for Calvert Jubilee and Finemere Wood up to date with information about contractors working on site, and advise visitors to check these pages before going to the reserves.
 The impacts on both sites are also likely to be increased as a result of East West Rail (EWR2).
 The main railway route passes over HS2 at Calvert Jubilee, and the EWR2 spur to Aylesbury runs alongside HS2 at Finemere Wood.

-What BBOWT has done to reduce the impact of HS2 on wildlife
+What has BBOWT done to reduce the impact of HS2 on wildlife?

 Since 2010 BBOWT has campaigned alongside and in partnership with other organisations, notably HS2 Action Alliance and The Woodland Trust, as well as local groups the Chilterns Conservation Board and the North Bucks Bat Group.